Gireesh-Guntupalli/GireeshGuntupalli_KCCQueryAssistant./README.md

 ## 🧪 Example Prompts

 > 💬 “What pest-control methods are recommended for paddy in Tamil Nadu?”
 > 💬 “How to manage drought stress in groundnut cultivation?”
 > 💬 “What issues do sugarcane farmers in Maharashtra commonly face?”
 > 💬 “My tomato plants are wilting even after watering regularly.
 What could be the problem?”
 > 💬 “What are the recommended pest control methods for cotton in Maharashtra?”
 > 💬 “How can I increase the yield of sugarcane using organic practices?”
 > 💬 “Which is the best fertilizer for paddy during the flowering stage?”
 > 💬 “What are common pests in sugarcane crops in Uttar Pradesh during monsoon?”
 > 💬 “How does agriculatrual practices in Germany differ from that India?” # triggers web search
 > 💬 “What are the government subsidies for installing solar-powered irrigation pumps in 2025?”
 > 💬 “Which startup provides AI-based crop disease detection using drones?” # triggers web search
+> 💬 “Can we adopt Israeli agricultural practices for farming in India?” # triggers web search

 ---